 The top six teams from the Engineering Design Challenge were recognized.
 Three teams also received a special Judges’ Choice Award for teamwork and creative problem solving.
 All students on the top two teams will be invited to participate in the Virtual State STEM Competition on April 24, 2021.
 Invitations will be sent out in March to students who qualify to participate.

 Thanks to the support of TAME’s 2021 Statewide STEM Competition sponsor ConocoPhillips, STEM Competitions across Texas are offered free of charge for all participants.
-We are especially grateful to TAME’s 2021 Awards Sponsor Halliburton and for our Regional Presenting Sponsor Lockheed Martin Aeronautics.
+TAME thanks our 2021 Awards Sponsor Halliburton, our Regional Presenting Sponsor Lockheed Martin Aeronautics, and our Fort Worth Sponsors Google and PPG.

 Rosa Puga, a Lockheed Martin Applications Engineer from Fort Worth, spoke about her STEM career, took questions from students, and shared words of encouragement: